-Mary or Maria (Polly) Jefferson Eppes (1778-1804) was the second of Thomas Jefferson's only two children to survive to adulthood.
-Following her mother's death in 1782, Maria was sent to stay with her aunt, Elizabeth Wayles Eppes.
-Polly became very attached to the family at Eppington, but Jefferson arranged for the eight-year-old to join him and Martha in Paris.
-Upon her arrival in England, Polly lived briefly with Abigail and John Adams, who were so charmed by the little girl that Mrs. Adams wrote to Jefferson that "she was the favorite of everyone in the house."
+Mary or Maria (Polly) Jefferson Eppes (1778-1804) was the fourth child of Thomas Jefferson and Martha Wayles Skelton Jefferson and the younger of their only two children to survive to adulthood.
+Following her mother's death in 1782, Polly was sent to stay with her aunt, Elizabeth Wayles Eppes.
+She became very attached to the family at Eppington, but Jefferson arranged for the eight-year-old to join him and Martha in Paris.
+Upon her arrival in England, before moving on to France, Polly lived briefly with Abigail and John Adams, who were so charmed by the little girl that Mrs. Adams wrote to Jefferson that she was "the favorite of every creature in the House."1

 In 1797, Maria married her cousin, John Wayles Eppes, and returned to live at Eppington.
-They had two children, Francis Wayles Eppes and Maria Jefferson Eppes (February 15, 1804 - February 1806).
-Like her mother, Maria suffered from poor health and she died on April 17, 1804 two months after giving birth to Maria.
-Her father wrote, "This morning between 8 & 9. aclock my dear daughter Maria Eppes died."
+They had two children, Francis Wayles Eppes (September 1801 - May 1881) and Maria Jefferson Eppes (February 1804 - February 1806).2 Like her mother Martha, Maria suffered from poor health and she died on April 17, 1804, two months after giving birth to her namesake.
+Her father wrote, "This morning between 8 & 9. aclock my dear daughter Maria Eppes died."3

 A Note on the Pronunciation of Maria's Name

 Mary, also known as Polly, took the name of "Maria" from at least November 1789, when Jefferson and his family disembarked at Norfolk, Virginia, from the Clermont.
-On November 26, 1789, according to his Memorandum Book, Jefferson "gave Maria" twenty cents at Norfolk.
-Thereafter he addressed her as Polly or Maria, while she signed her letters sometimes Mary, sometimes Maria.
+On November 26, 1789, according to his memorandum book, Jefferson "gave Maria" twenty cents at Norfolk.4 Thereafter he addressed her as Polly or Maria, while she signed her letters sometimes Mary, sometimes Maria.